-Each summer, Seminole State welcomes hundreds of visiting/transient students to campus.
+This summer, Seminole State will welcome hundreds of visiting/transient students to study online.
 Here are some advantages of taking Summer Term classes at Seminole State:

 - Affordable tuition: Receive the same quality education offered at a state university at about half the cost.

-- Convenient summer schedule: Seminole State offers hundreds of classes at four campuses and online.
+- Convenient summer schedule: Seminole State offers hundreds of classes.
 Plus, you can study throughout the summer in Full Session courses or earn college credit in just six weeks by taking A or B Session courses.

 - Easy to sign up: Seminole State makes it easy for you to enroll.
 Students attending a state university in Florida can complete all the necessary forms online.
 Other visiting students will also find our steps to enroll simple.

 - Small class sizes: Receive the personal attention you need to succeed.

 - Satisfy your upper-division requirements: As a four-year college, Seminole State also offers many courses that satisfy upper-division requirements for juniors and seniors.

 Follow the steps below to become a visiting/transient student at Seminole State.
 If you have any questions regarding Seminole State's admissions process, please contact the Admissions Office.
 A list of transient student frequently asked questions is also available.

 Your FloridaShines application will serve as your application for admission as well as your residency and transient form.
 Keep in mind that you will only be able to register for the classes and term you indicate on your form.

 To submit a FloridaShines Transient Student Admissions Application: